cleecoloma/reading-notes/code-301/class-02.md

 # Class 02 Summary
 ## Code 301 - Intermediate Software Development

-> These topics relates because React is currently one of the top libraries to use especially for front-end web development.
+> These topics relates because React lifecycle...

 ### React Lifecycle
 1. Based off the diagram, what happens first, the ‘render’ or the ‘componentDidMount’?
+> `render` will run first before `componentDidMount`.
 2. What is the very first thing to happen in the lifecycle of React?
+> The very first thing that happens in a React lifecycles is Mounting.
+This is when an instance of a component is being created and inserted into DOM.
 3. Put the following things in the order that they happen: `componentDidMount`, `render`, `constructor`, `componentWillUnmount`, `React Updates`
 4. What does `componentDidMount` do?